Dr Sherah Kurnia

 Sherah Kurnia, BComp(Hons), GCUT, PhD is a Senior Lecturer at the Department of Computing and Information Systems, the University of Melbourne, Australia.
 She is currently teaching Enterprise Systems, Shaping the Enterprise with ICT and Business-to-Business Electronic Commerce (B2B EC).
 Her research areas include electronic commerce, inter-organisational systems, mobile commerce and social technologies, supply chain management, sustainability, strategic IT decision making and enterprise architecture.
 Dr Kurnia has published in various journals including Information and Management, Journal of Strategic Information Systems, Communications of the Association for Information Systems Journal, Journal of Business Research, International Journal of Supply Chain Management and Asia Pacific Management Review, book chapters and leading international IS conferences proceedings.

 - Kurnia S, Constantinidis D, Parkes A, Tamm T, Seddon P. A preliminary testing of the strategic IT decision making model.
 IFIP Advances in Information and Communication Technology.
+Springer.
 2017, Vol. 504.

 - Rai D, Kurnia S. Factors affecting the growth of the ICT industry: The case of Bhutan.
 IFIP Advances in Information and Communication Technology.
+Springer.
 2017, Vol. 504.

 - Kurnia S, Constantinidis D, Parkes AJ, Seddon P. Is there a prescription for strategic IT decisions?.
 Journal of Information Technology Teaching Cases.
 2017, Vol. 7, Issue 1.